 With these added challenges, we wanted to include safe ways to build connections within our student body.
 Start With Hello Week gave something to look forward to, an idea of unity when we feel distant.
 Whether it’s a piece of candy, wearing green, or acknowledging what makes you smile, these activities make us more connected.

 We also created a video describing some of the fun ways to say hello, from foot taps to the nod, you can use to stay connected with your friends.
-These activities build more connection and more unity within the student body.
+These activities build more connections and more unity within the student body.

 Reaching Out to Help